DigitecGalaxus/thinclient-base/README.md

 ### Restart

-We have implemented a trigger for an automatic restart for the thin client.
-This should ensure, that we have a clean boot after a while and start freshly with an up-to-date system.
+A trigger is implemented for an automatic restart for the thin client.
+This should ensure, that a clean boot is done after a while and start freshly with an up-to-date system.
 The default such that the system reboots after two weeks during the night.

 Note: In the terminal you will see periodically, when the system is going to reboot.
 If you want to check it while on desktop, Conky displays this information too.

 ### Scrolling

 This is an experimental feature.
-We got some notifications, that scrolling with the scroll wheel was not working.
+The scrolling with the scroll wheel is not working on all devices.
 This scripts checks all pointer devices and enables scrolling with the wheel.

 ## Contribute